 Linguistic meaning and its role in communication.
-Topics include ambiguity, vagueness, presupposition, intonational meaning, and Grice's theory of conversational implicature.
+Topics include logical semantics, conversational implicature, presupposition, speech acts.
 Applications to issues in politics, the law, philosophy, advertising, and natural language processing.
-Those who have not taken logic, such as PHIL 150 or 151, should also enroll in 130C.
-Pre- or corequisite: 120, or consent of instructor.
+Those who have not taken logic, such as PHIL 150 or 151, should attend section.
+Pre- or corequisite: Linguist 120, or consent of instructor.
 4 units.

 Attendance will be taken daily, with one point assigned for each class attended.
 Class will begin on time and end on time; we are obliged to finish on time, and you are obliged to arrive on time.

 We would like everyone to ask questions, offer ideas, etc., in class.
 Questions and ideas sent via email also count as participation, though we would prefer it if everyone got involved during our class meetings.

 Readings and associated assignments (55%)